 Chorizo is a Spanish pork sausage, and it gets its flavor from dried smoked red peppers.
 My step-dad loves it, and I can remember him making it when I was younger.
 It is a little fattier than regular pork sausage, and given its smoky flavor it is often used to add flavor to dishes.
-We found clean, sugar-free pork chorizo sausage at our local Natural Grocers that we used in this recipe.
-You can find the store nearest you using their store locations page.
-You can also order clean bison chorizo sausage online at US Wellness Meats.
+We’ve found clean, sugar-free pork chorizo in a couple of places:

-In this chorizo breakfast hash, it adds a little bit of a smokiness and extra flavor to the potatoes and spinach.
-It makes for a tasty combo of protein, fat, carbs and greens.
-You’ll leave breakfast feeling satisfied and ready to take on your day!
+This easy chorizo hash makes for a tasty combo of protein, fat, carbs and greens.
+The chorizo adds some smokiness to the hash and you’ll leave breakfast feeling satisfied and ready to take on your day!
 One item of note is that you can substitute the yukon potatoes for red, regular white, or sweet potatoes or even plantains.
 You know we love pork and plantains!

-Your Turn to Try This Chorizo Breakfast Hash
+Your Turn to Try This Easy Chorizo Hash

-Figure out where you can get some chorizo made with clean ingredients, like Natural Grocers or US Wellness Meats, and make this chorizo breakfast hash!
+Figure out where you can get some chorizo made with clean ingredients, like Pederson’s Natural Farms or Natural Grocers, and make this chorizo hash!
 Let us know how it goes by leaving a comment below.
 Also, take a photo and tag us on Instagram @realsimplegood, so we can check it out!

 LIKE THIS RECIPE?
 CLICK HERE TO PIN IT AND TRY IT LATER!

-- 2 small red or yukon gold potatoes, diced into small cubes (or substitute 1 small white or sweet potato if desired)
+- 1 lb small red or yukon gold potatoes, diced into small cubes (or substitute 1 small white or sweet potato if desired)

-- 1 bell pepper, stem and seeds removed and sliced into strips
+- 2 bell peppers, stem and seeds removed and sliced into strips

 - 2 tbsp avocado oil